 The name of the prophet is sometimes given in the sacred writings to teachers who both declare the present to be fleeting and reveal what is to come.
 The word of God accuses them of seeing false visions because they are afraid to reproach men for their faults and thereby lull the evildoer with an empty promise of safety.
 Because they fear reproach, they keep silent and fail to point out the sinner’s wrongdoing.

 The word of reproach is a key that unlocks a door, because reproach reveals a fault of which the evildoer is himself often unaware.
 That is why Paul says of the bishop: He must be able to encourage men in sound doctrine and refute those who oppose it.
 For the same reason God tells us through Malachi: The lips of the priest are to preserve knowledge, and men shall look to him for the law, for he is the messenger of the Lord of hosts.
 Finally, that is also the reason why the Lord warns us through Isaiah: Cry out and be not still; raise your voice in a trumpet call.

 Anyone ordained a priest undertakes the task of preaching, so that with a loud cry he may go on ahead of the terrible judge who follows.
 If, then, a priest does not know how to preach, what kind of cry can such a dumb herald utter?
 It was to bring this home that the Holy Spirit descended in the form of tongues on the first pastors, for he causes those whom he has filled, to speak out spontaneously.

-This excerpt from the Pastoral Guide by Saint Gregory the Great on pastors’ duty to speak out and preach the truth (Lib 2, 4: PL 77, 30-31) is used in the Roman office of readings for the 27th Sunday in Ordinary Time.
+This excerpt is from the Pastoral Guide by Saint Gregory the Great on pastors’ duty to speak out and preach the truth (Lib 2, 4: PL 77, 30-31).
+It appears in the Roman office of readings for the 27th Sunday in Ordinary Time.